Skip to main content

 Progressive Discipline for ISP Employees

 Most FedEx ISP contractors follow a progressive discipline process: verbal warning, first written notice, second written notice, final warning, and then termination.
-Each step should be documented with a write-up form.
-This graduated approach gives employees a fair chance to correct their behavior while building the documentation you need if termination becomes necessary.
+Each step should be documented.
+The verbal step is often skipped to the company's detriment — start with a verbal warning template, escalate to written notices, and pair persistent issues with a Performance Improvement Plan before considering termination.

 FedEx Ground Compliance Requirements